Madras (film): Critical response

 S Sarawathi of Rediff gave 3.5 out of 5 and wrote, "The innovative script, well-etched characters and the commendable performances, strengthened by a brilliant technical team and perfect execution, make Madras one of the best films this year".
-Ramchander of Oneindia Entertainment gave 3.5 on a 5 star rating scale and said, "Director Ranjith, after penning a good story, has tried to forcefully add commercial elements.
-Madras is a gritty revenge drama that cannot be missed by cine goers".
 Anupama Subramanian of the Deccan Chronicle rated the film 3.5 out of 5 and stated, "Madras has a strong storyline and a powerful cast to back this up.
 The major success of the film is attributed to the perfect casting handpicked by Ranjith and extracting the best from them", going on to call it "a not to be missed film".
-Indiaglitz wrote that, "The film is a wholesome entertainer with some minor arguable moments, Ranjith has yet again pulled off a blockbuster in reckoning" and gave a rating of 3.25 out of 5 stars.
-Behindwoods gave 3 out of 5 and wrote, "Madras, though on the longer side and venturing into predictable territory beyond a point, stands out for the presentation, the characterisations, the performances and for the unflinching direction efforts of Ranjith", before concluding that the film "definitely deserves a trip to the theatres".
 In contrast, Gautaman Bhaskaran of the Hindustan Times gave a rating of 1.5 out of 5 stars and stated, "In the end, Madras is but another work about gang wars and political rivalry that can only be watched if you stop disbelieving".

 Box office

 Madras collected ₹4.5 crore in the US, ₹1.74 crore in the United Kingdom and ₹708 lakh in Malaysia in the first 3 days of its overseas theatrical run.